MasterAli2/BetterBabies/README.md

 - May cause desync of baby price (if credits or enemy index is desynced across clients)

+## Config
+also it has a few config options

+- Baby can go outside
+- Baby can go into orbit
+- Baby can be sold
+- Baby price

 ## Notice
 Please note that this mod was not fully in multiplayer tested and may cause issues.